microsoft/rushstack/libraries/rig-package/README.md

 ## The `@ruhstack/rig-package` API

 The `@ruhstack/rig-package` library provides an API for loading the **rig.json** file and performing lookups.
-It is a lightweight NPM package (with only one dependency, the `resolve` package), intended to be easy for other tool projects to adopt.
+It is a lightweight NPM package, intended to be easy for tool projects to accept as a dependency.
 The package also includes the JSON schema file **rig.schema.json**.

 Example usage of the API: